 Your business and workload are expanding, creating the need for another set of hands.
 This is a great scenario for your small business.
 But, it can also create some anxiety.
 Can you really afford to add a full-time employee?
 Will you have enough long-term work to justify the hire?

 As a small-business owner, these are questions you are often faced with as you decide if you should add to your staff.
 Fortunately, you have options.
-You can hire an independent contractor if you’re not quite ready to add a full-time employee.
+You can hire a 1099 independent contractor if you’re not quite ready to add a W-2 full-time employee.
 Contractors can take on the work of an employee but come with less overhead expenses and regulations.

 Learn the difference between hiring an employee versus an independent contractor and the pros and cons that come with both.